-- (1) As described above, additional compensation includes a dealer manager fee payable to the dealer manager in an amount equal to 0.40625% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares. - (2) This total assumes the Proposed Maximum Aggregate Offering Price will equal the Aggregate Principal Balance of the Consent Fee Qualifying Shares, which is unlikely to be the case.
-Notwithstanding, the combined commissions and additional compensation for this offering will not exceed 8.00% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares.
+(1) As described above, additional compensation includes a dealer manager fee payable to the dealer manager in an amount equal to 0.40625% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares.

+(2) This total assumes the Proposed Maximum Aggregate Offering Price will equal the Aggregate Principal Balance of the Consent Fee Qualifying Shares, which is unlikely to be the case.
+Notwithstanding, the combined commissions and additional compensation for this offering from any source, including but not limited to non-transaction based compensation, will not exceed 8.00% of the Aggregate Principal Balance of the Consent Fee Qualifying Shares.